Independent and Decentralized Learning in Markov Potential Games: Independent and Decentralized Learning Dynamics

 To establish the convergence of \eqref{eq: policy_diff}, we define a Lyapunov function $\phi: [0, \infty) \to \mathbb{R}$ as follows:

 which is the difference of the potential function at its maximizer with that of its value at \(\varpi^\tau\).
-We show that \(\phi(\tau)\) is weakly decreasing in \(\tau\).
-Additionally, \(\phi(\tau)\) decreases strictly as long as $\varpi^\tau$ is not a Nash equilibrium policy.
+We show that \(\phi(\tau)\) is strictly decreasing (alternatively, the potential function is strictly increasing) as long as \(\varpi^{\tau}\) is outside the set \(\textsf{NE}(\epsilon)\).